edwin465/SSVEP-stCCA/README.md

 If you find any mistakes, please let me know via chiman465@gmail.com.

 ## Reference
 [1] Wong, C. M., et al. (2020).
 Inter-and intra-subject transfer reduces calibration effort for high-speed SSVEP-based BCIs.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering, 28(10), 2123-2135.
+[2] Wang, Y., et al. (2016).
+A benchmark dataset for SSVEP-based brain–computer interfaces.
+IEEE Transactions on Neural Systems and Rehabilitation Engineering, 25(10), 1746-1752.
+[3] Liu, B., et al. (2020).
+BETA: A large benchmark database toward SSVEP-BCI application.
+Frontiers in neuroscience, 14, 627.

 # Citation
 If you use this code for a publication, please cite the following papers